ufo-kit/tomoperf/README.md

     $ ./perf run --disable foo,bar

 and to see more output pass the `--verbose` flag to the `perf` script.
+To restrict to certain benchmark types, use

+    $ ./perf run --type perf

 You can analyze the resulting CSV files with the builtin `chart` command